Monitor multiple directories using glob patterns and automatically adjust file ownership and permissions.

 D700) will not recursively remove non-empty directories directly.
 Automatic removal of files inside a directory via the killmask will triggger inotify events as the directory is emptied so that it may eventually be removed.

-Killmasks to not apply to the paths in the target line.
+Killmasks do not apply to the paths in the target line.
 It would amount to a Rube Goldberg implementation of

-$ autochown -h autochown - automatically change file ownership and permissions version 2013-04-25 21:26:10 usage: autochown [options] <input file> options: -d: daemonize process -e: update file attributes and exit -k: enable the killmask (700) -n: dry run -h: display this message and exit -p <path>: write PID to path -v: verbose mode (pass multiple times to increase verbosity) Read the man page for more information.
+$ autochown -h autochown - automatically change file ownership and permissions version 1970-02-18 23:10:47 usage: autochown [options] <input file> options: -d: daemonize process -e: update file attributes and exit -k: enable the killmask (700) -n: dry run -h: display this message and exit -p: <path>: write PID to path -v: verbose mode (pass multiple times to increase verbosity) -x: disable device crossing when recursing directories Read the man page for more information.

 -vflag multiple times